microsoft/botframework-cli/specs/BotDeploymentTaskSpec.md

 The task requires a zipped bot project as an input parameter, and does a [zip-deploy](https://github.com/projectkudu/kudu/wiki/Deploying-from-a-zip-file-or-url) to upload and deploy the bot to Azure.

-This allows the task to be able to deploy almost any bot*, whether they are .NET or JS, or use cognitive services such as LUIS, as long as they use the proper template and are zipped and prepared as the zip deployment is indicated for the language (see [link](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0&tabs=csharp#5-prepare-your-code-for-deployment)).
+This allows the task to be able to deploy any bot, whether they are .NET, JS or Python*, or use cognitive services such as LUIS, as long as they use the proper template and are zipped and prepared as the zip deployment is indicated for the language (see [link](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0&tabs=csharp#5-prepare-your-code-for-deployment)).

-**the deployment of bots in Python is not functional currently.*
+_(*) Python bots are deployed in Linux environments, therefore the pipeline needs to be set with a Linux agent._

 ## Requirements